Running With Shin Splints

 Let’s talk about what shin splints are, how to treat them, and what equipment will help out if your shin splints are as bad as mine.
 When you understand what causes shin splits the treatments make a lot of sense.

-Shin splints are a very common runners injury that causes pain along the inner edge of the lower 2/3 of the shinbone.
+Shin splints are a very common runner injury that causes pain along the inner edge of the lower 2/3 of the shinbone.
 They can occur on either leg or both.
 They are most common in new runners, or runners who quickly increase their running.

-The most common causes for shin splints are muscle fatigue, stiffness, poor running form, and improper running shoes.
+The most common causes of shin splints are muscle fatigue, stiffness, poor running form, and improper running shoes.
 As you run you place stress on your lower body.
 Your muscles absorb those impacts preventing injuries to your bones and joints.
 Good running shoes also help with this.

 If your shoes and muscles can’t absorb the impact from running, that shock is transferred to your tibia instead.
 This places stress on the connecting fibers that attach your muscles to your tibia causing pain and inflammation.